 1. Ideker Farms, Inc. v.
-U.S., 71 F.4th 964 (Fed.
+United States, 71 F.4th 964 (Fed.
 Cir.
 2023).
-Court of Appeals affirmed that the intermittent flooding caused by the U.S. Army Corps' restoration of the Missouri River constituted a per se taking of farmland.
-The Court also found the lost crops were not a consequential damage of the taking, but a separate compensable property interest.
+The Court of Appeals for the Federal Circuit held the Army Corps of Engineers' work to restore the Missouri River to its natural condition caused intermittent flooding and constituted a per se taking of farmland.
+Because the flooding would continue into the future it was a permanent flowage easement.
+It further held lost crops were not a consequential damage of the taking, but a separate compensable property interest.